 Northwest African American Museum, African American history museum in Central District, Seattle, United States.

-The Northwest African American Museum is a cultural institution in Seattle's Central District housed in a former school building.
-The space contains exhibition galleries that present the history and culture of Black communities in the Pacific Northwest.
+The Northwest African American Museum is a history and culture museum in Seattle's Central District, housed in a former school building from the early 20th century.
+It presents exhibitions on the lives and experiences of Black communities across the Pacific Northwest region.

-The building was originally constructed as an elementary school in 1909 and served educational purposes for decades.
-Starting in 1985, community activists occupied it for eight years until it was finally established as an institution for Black history and culture.
+The building was constructed in 1909 as an elementary school and served that purpose for many decades.
+After it was abandoned, community activists occupied it starting in 1985 and fought for eight years until it was turned into a space dedicated to Black history and culture.

 The community of curious travelers